 Based on the research you’ve obtained, you can now define your users as personas, which will then allow you to start creating user stories, scenarios and user flows.
 User stories highlight the needs that may differ from user to user, and these stories are elaborated upon through scenarios.
 Lastly a user flow can be created based on these stories and scenarios.

 We now have a solid idea of how our product will flow, and now we can begin to explore creative ideas.
-This can be done the old fashioned way by using a pen and paper and can be done alone or as a team.
+This can be done the old fashioned way by using a pen and paper and can be done alone or as a team (if you're working with a team, top cloud storage will keep the process cohesive).
 These sketches will then lead on to wireframes and will give you a clearer idea of the layout and functionality.
 Then we can start adding some functionality by creating prototypes.

 5. Consider communication and usability